 Mental Health Testing/Mental Health Evaluations: Mental Health Testing/Mental Health Assessments: An in-depth collaboration of interviews and psychometric tests that are targeted to assess one’s mental health functioning.
 This is a more nuanced approach and will be tailored base upon the needs of the patient.
 Mental Health Evaluations typically require 4-12 hours depending on the nature of the disorder.
 Schizophrenia, Depression, Bipolar Disorder, Behavior Disorders, Anxiety Disorder, Trauma Related Disorders are very complicated.
 They often have very overlapping presentations.
 Neuropsychological testing is the key to identifying effective treatments. **In some cases observation over time is required in this process

-Depending on the severity or complexity of the case, reports explaining the results of your neuropsychological testing take approximately 7-30 days.
-The evaluation is completed when Dr. Chambers renders an opinion regardless if there is a report produced or not.
+Depending on the severity or complexity of the case, reports take approximately between 7-30 days.
+The evaluation is completed when Dr. Chambers renders an opinion regardless of there is a report produced or not.
 An estimated timeline is provided to each person during the process.